spacivity/GateRoller-Game/privacy-policy.md

 ## Data Not Collected by GATEROLLER

-GATEROLLER does not transmit the following to a publisher-operated server:
+GATEROLLER does not collect or transmit the following to a GATEROLLER-operated
+server:

 - email address, phone number, or account credentials
-- precise or approximate location
+- precise location
 - contacts, photos, videos, or documents
 - camera or microphone data
 - payment-card information
 - advertising identifiers
-- gameplay analytics, telemetry, or tracking data
+- player chat, social graph, or contact-list information

-The app source does not include advertising, analytics, or crash-reporting SDKs.
-Operating-system or storefront diagnostics are separate platform services and may depend on your device and store settings.
+The app does not include advertising SDKs, Firebase Crashlytics, or publisher account systems.
+Operating-system, storefront, Firebase, and Google Analytics processing are separate platform or third-party services and may depend on your device, store, and Google settings.

 ## Permissions and Device Features

-GATEROLLER uses internet access for native storefront product, purchase, and restore operations.
+GATEROLLER uses internet access for Firebase Analytics and for native storefront product, purchase, and restore operations.
 It uses audio settings and vibration or haptic features for gameplay feedback.
-The app does not request access to the microphone, camera, contacts, or location.
+The app does not request access to the microphone, camera, contacts, or precise location.

 ## Retention, Backups, and Deletion